radrash1/AI-Project/README.md

 ![Figure 4](https://d2h0cx97tjks2p.cloudfront.net/blogs/wp-content/uploads/sites/2/2019/12/accuracy-loss-python-machine-learning-project.png)

-Figure 4: Figure 10: TRAFFIC SIGN detector training accuracy and loss graph.
+Figure 4: Figure 10: TRAFFIC SIGN recognizer training accuracy and loss graph.

 As you can see, the project is obtaining ~99% accuracy on my test set.